 |131 China's Economy||ECON 010; MATH 020 or higher|

 |135 Developing Economies||ECON 002, 010; MATH 020 or higher|

 |198 Selected Topics||Varies|

-Courses aimed at juniors and seniors: Our most advanced courses build proficiency in economic theory and data analysis.
-All four courses are required for the Economics major and the Quantitative Economics major.
+Our most advanced courses build proficiency in economic theory and data analysis.
+Most students in these courses are majors but nonmajors are welcome.
+All four courses are required for the Economics major, the Quantitative Economics major, and the Joint Economics major.
 ECON 190 is a capstone in which students read recent research and complete their own research project.

 |170 Introduction to Econometrics||ECON 002, 010; MATH 028 or higher; STAT 072* or ACTS 141|

 |173 Intermediate Microeconomic Analysis||ECON 002; MATH 028 or higher|

 |174 Intermediate Macroeconomic Analysis||ECON 002, 010; MATH 028 or higher|